liquity/dev/README.md

 LUSD token holders may also redeem their tokens, and swap an amount of tokens 1-for-1 in value with Ether.

+LQTY token holders may stake their LQTY, to earn a share of the system fee revenue, in ETH and LUSD.

 ## Contract Ownership and Function Permissions

 All the core smart contracts inherit from the OpenZeppelin `Ownable.sol` contract template.
 As such all contracts have a single owning address, which is the deploying address.